msillano/tuyaDAEMON/tuyaDAEMON/README.md

 2. If you like, you can update the `node-red-contrib-tuya-smart-device` v.
 4.1.1: see [issue#83](https://github.com/vinodsr/node-red-contrib-tuya-smart-device/issues/83), or `node-red-contrib-tuya-smart-device` v.
 5.0.1: see [issue#113](https://github.com/vinodsr/node-red-contrib-tuya-smart-device/issues/113).
 3. Now you can import the [all tuyaDEAMON modules, 2.2.1](https://github.com/msillano/tuyaDAEMON/blob/main/tuyaDEAMON.full.2.2.1.zip) (JSON file) in node-red.
 As an alternative, you can get the last version for single modules (e.g. [tuyadaemon.core.2.2.2.zip](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaDAEMON)).
 5. For any added module, read the flow description and see the info of the ´global MODULE config´ node, it contains all the updated configuration instructions (select the node the click the `[i]` button).
-6. In each module, you will find some standalone tests (see also each test node info), to verify your installation: after you can delete them.
+6. In each module, you will find some standalone tests (see also each test node info), to verify your installation: after you can disable/delete them.

-_For Android deployment see the [wiki](https://github.com/msillano/tuyaDAEMON/wiki/deployment:-android-server)_

 -------------------
  ### Tuya devices capabilities, _as currently known_ ###